ci-compass/cicf/week7/README.md

 the PRIMARY KEY constraint on the column "games".

 Does the column "highscore" have a similar constraint?
-Looking at the CREATE TABLE command, it seems fairly obvious that game has the constraint and "highscore" doesn't, but let's prove it to ourselves:
+Looking at the CREATE TABLE command, it seems fairly obvious that "game" has the constraint and "highscore" doesn't, but let's prove it to ourselves:

 ```